MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/making-taking-calls-hololens.md

 - Multiple HoloLens users can collaborate on the same Dynamics 365 Remote Assist call.

-- Any Teams user can choose any HoloLens user's space to annotate on.
+- Any Teams user can choose any HoloLens user's space to annotate on if there is more than one HoloLens user.

 - Multiple Teams users can annotate on the same HoloLens user's space at the same time.